wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--disable-request-logging`: Prevent requests and responses from being sent to the notifier.
 Use this when performance testing as it will save memory and CPU even when info/verbose logging is not enabled.

+`--disable-banner`: Prevent WireMock logo from being printed on startup

 `--permitted-system-keys`: Comma-separated list of regular expressions for names of permitted environment variables and system properties accessible from response templates.
 Only has any effect when templating is enabled.
 Defaults to `wiremock.*`.

 `--enable-stub-cors`: Enable automatic sending of cross-origin (CORS) response headers.
 Defaults to off.